SciML/DiffEqDocs.jl/docs/src/analysis/parameter_estimation.md

 The argument `prob_generator` allows one to specify a function for generating new problems from a given parameter set.
-By default, this just builds a new version of `f` that inserts all of the parameters.
+By default, this just builds a new problem which fixes the element types in a way that's autodifferentiation compatible and adds the new parameter vector `p`.
 For example, for ODEs this is given by the dispatch on `DiffEqBase.problem_new_parameters` which does the
 following: